Bancroft Library, UC Berkeley1906 San Francisco Earthquake and Fire

 USGSEarthquake 101 Powerpoint Slideshow Download

-PDF format of a complete PowerPoint show for the basics (PPT Zip file)
+PDF format of a complete PowerPoint show for the basics (Zip file)

 USGSEarthquake Booms, Seneca Guns, and Other Sounds